malept/talks/2021-03-18-openid-connect-intro/index.rst

 ----------------------

 Scope
-   Comma separated list of information the client wants to access
+   Space-separated list of information the client wants to access

 Grant
    A way of getting authorization from a resource owner